 Advantages of Research through Social Media Listening

-Social media listening offers a solution.
+Social media listening, also called social media monitoring, offers a solution.
 Market research attained through social media monitoring has several advantages:

 More current.
 Companies observe how feelings toward their brands and more general consumer preferences change over time.